 Once Buster had a confirmed diagnosis of arthritis, our first step was to walk him more frequently, but for shorter distances.
 Moderate exercise helps reduce joint pain and keep muscles toned to support the joints.
 But going too far can cause additional pain and stiffness.

 Swimming is another excellent exercise for dogs with arthritis, but we haven’t tried it with Buster.
-It’s too hard to locate and schedule treatment sessions with our nomadic life.
+It’s too hard to locate and schedule treatment sessions given our nomadic lifestyle.
 And for now, Buster’s doing well with short walks.

 Of course, carrying extra weight is also hard on the joints, which are already painful when arthritis sets in.
-To get Buster back to a healthy weight, we needed to reduce how much he was eating to correspond to his lower level of activity.
+To get Buster back to a healthy weight, we reduced how much he was eating to correspond to his lower level of activity.
 Over a couple months, he dropped those extra pounds and he’s nice and slim again.

 A healthy diet with natural ingredients can also help the body deal with the inflammation of arthritis.
 Much to Ty and Buster’s droolite, The Honest Kitchen has been our dog food sponsor for most of their lives.
 It’s a human-grade pet food that’s gently dehydrated and contains natural ingredients, with no additives or preservatives.
 In fact, we attribute Ty and Buster’s long lives to the fact that they’ve eaten so well all these years!